Artisan Sourdough Pumpkin and Pecan Bread

 Dry Ingredients

 - Flour – I suggest using a strong white bread flour because of its higher protein content compared to all-purpose flour.
 A higher level of protein means stronger flour.
 Stronger flour means better gluten development, which ultimately yields a higher rise in the final bake.
+Read more about the difference between all-purpose flour and bread flour.

 - Cinnamon and Nutmeg – Seasons the bread with traditional fall flavors.